 The easiest way to access Tor is through a special browser known as the Tor Browser.
 You can download and install it for free.
 You might want to hide your Tor Browser download using a VPN and your existing browser’s private/incognito mode.

-Based on Firefox, the Tor Browser lets you surf both the clear and dark web.
+Based on Firefox, the Tor Browser lets you surf the clear and dark web.
 All your traffic is automatically routed through the Tor Network.
-Make sure to download the Tor Browser only from the official website to avoid downloading malware, spyware, or other viruses to your device.
+Ensure you download the Tor Browser from the official website to avoid downloading malware, spyware, or other viruses to your device.

 Officially, the Tor Browser is only available on Windows, Mac, Android, and Linux.
 Many experts advise against using third-party mobile browsers that utilize the Tor Network.
 Sorry, iOS users.
 No standard web browsers can be used to access dark web content.